TylerTemp/SaintsField/Docs~/README.md

 *   `string space = "this"`: when using on a `Vector3` or `Vector2`, `"this"` means using current object as the space container, null means world space, otherwise use the space from this callback/field value.
 *   `string color = null`: use a html color if this starts with `#`, otherwise use a callback/field value as the color.

+You can also use `DrawLabelShowIf`/`DrawLabelHideIf` to control its visibility programmatically.
+They share the same syntax as `ShowIf`/`HideIf`.

 ```csharp
 using SaintsField;